mobizt/Firebase-ESP8266/src/README.md

 return **`bool`** status for successful operation.

-This should call after parse or get function.
+This should call after pares or get functions.

 ```C++
 bool getJSON(FirebaseJson &json);